cmusatyalab/gabriel/README.md

       that coroutines are run on the event loop, so this seems like a bad idea.
       Another option would be to use the `asyncio` event loop's `run_in_executor` method with a `concurrent.futures.ThreadPoolExecutor`
-      to read the pipe.
+      to read from the pipe.
 Reading from the pipe in a different OS thread seems like overkill, but I have not profiled it.
    2. Run the cognitive engine using the `asyncio` event loop's `run_in_executor` method with a `concurrent.futures.ProcessPoolExecutor`.
 This does not seem